Convent of Saint Agnes (Prague): History

-Agnes of Bohemia was the youngest daughter of King Ottokar I of Bohemia and was raised in a convent in Slezská Třebnice and Doksany.
+Agnes of Bohemia was the youngest daughter of King Ottokar I of Bohemia and was raised in a convent in Trzebnica and Doksany.
 This certainly had an influence on her later decision to become a nun and on her desire for education.
 While she was living with the Babenbergs in Vienna after being engaged to Henry VII of Germany, the son of the German emperor, she became familiar with early Gothic architecture.
 For six years she was living in the convent in Klosterneuburg, but after their engagement was cancelled, Agnes moved back to Prague.
 After her return, Anges was again under the influence of her father’s marriage policy and she got a marriage offer from Frederick II, Holy Roman Emperor.
 However, after her father’s death, Agnes used her newly gained freedom of choice and decided to establish a convent.
 Agnes was supported by the Pope and her family and via her convent she engaged Bohemia into the latest cleric and cultural flow.